Ryu-Dragon-Knight/Dragon-Knight/README.md

-Ryu dynamic loader
+Dragon Knight
 ===================

 About this project
 -------------------
-This plugin(app) allow ryu install application dynamically without closing ryu process
+This plugin(application) allow ryu install application dynamically without closing ryu process

 How does it work?
 ------------------